Skip to main content

 Putting all that together, we mapped key ransomware controls to the MITRE ATT&CK framework and built a dashboard that measures some of the most effective security controls at three stages – infiltratepropagate, and exploit.

-Infiltrate - How to mitigate ransomware at the perimeter of the organisation.
+Infiltrate - How to mitigate ransomware at the perimeter of the organization.

 There are various ways that ransomware can get on your network: